 Possible side effects

 Side effects of external radiation therapy can include fatigue and sunburn-like skin problems and hair loss where the radiation enters the body.
 These usually go away once treatment is finished.
 Chest radiation therapy may cause lung damage and lead to trouble breathing and shortness of breath.
 Abdominal radiation therapy may cause nausea, vomiting, diarrhea, and a loss of appetite.

-If radiation therapy is used together with chemotherapy, it may make the side effects of chemotherapy worse.
+If radiation therapy is used together with chemotherapy, the side effects are often worse.